autowarefoundation/autoware.universe/common/component_interface_utils/README.md

 };
 ```

-Create a wrapper using the above definition as follows.
+Create the wrapper using the above definition as follows.

 ```cpp
 // header file